-I-3.0 STRESS TERMINOLOGY
+2.3 STRESS TERMINOLOGY

+2.3.1 Stress Category

-I-3.1 Stress Category [Ref.
-3(Section III, NB-3213)]
+Reference 3(Section III, NB-3213)

-I-3.1.1 Primary Stress (PM, PL, PB)
+2.3.1.1 Primary Stress (P_M, P_L, P_B)

 Primary stress is a stress developed by the imposed loading which is necessary to satisfy the laws of equilibrium between external and internal forces and moments.
 The basic characteristic of a primary stress is that it is not self-limiting.
 In the absence of a clear definition, a stress shall be considered primary.
+There are three categories of primary stress:

-- General Primary Membrane Stress (P_M)

-[Ref.
-3 (Section III, NB-3213.6)]
+• General Primary Membrane Stress (P_M) - Reference 3 (Section III, NB-3213.6

-- Local Primary Membrane Stress (P_L) (e.g., a non-spherical head)

-- Primary Bending Stress (PB) (e.g., a loaded beam)

-[Ref.
-3 (Section III, NB-3213.7)]
+- Local Primary Membrane Stress (P_L) (e.g., a non-spherical head) - Primary Bending Stress (P_B) (e.g., a loaded beam) Reference 3 (Section III, NB-3213.7)

 An exception to this elastic analysis approach can be when the nature of the structure and its loading make it difficult to decompose the stresses into the above mentioned categories.
-In such an instance, a detailed, non-linear analysis that accounts for elastic-plastic behavior, frictional sliding and large displacement shall be used to determine the limit load on the structure [Ref.]

-12].
-The limit load is that load which represents the onset of a failure to satisfy the Normal operating condition as described in Section I-2.6.
+In such an instance, a detailed, non-linear analysis that accounts for elastic-plastic behavior, frictional sliding and large displacement shall be used to determine the limit load on the structure [Reference 12].
+The limit load is that load which represents the onset of a failure to satisfy the Normal operating condition as described in Section 2.2.6.
 The safety factor of limit load divided by the normal load shall be greater than 2.0.

-I-3.1.2 Secondary Stress (Q) [Ref.
-3 (Section III, NB-3213.9)]
+2.3.1.2 Secondary Stress (Q)

 Secondary stress is a stress developed by the constraint of the adjacent material or by the self-constraint of the structure.
 It must satisfy an imposed strain pattern rather than being in equilibrium with an external load.
-The basic characteristic of a secondary stress is that it is self-limiting within the ductility requirements specified in Section I-4.1.2.
+The basic characteristic of a secondary stress is that it is self-limiting within the ductility requirements specified in Section 2.4.1.2.

-I-3.1.3 Peak Stress (F) [Ref.
-3 (Section III, NB-3213.11)]
+2.3.1.3 Peak Stress (F)